 Here are 10 reasons why Statues For Equality is so important:

-- To balance the gender representation of public statues.
+- To balance the gender and racial representation of public statues.
 Globally, women are forgotten when it comes to honoring the heroes of the past and present in the form of a public sculpture.
 In nearly every country in the world, women only make up 2-3% of the public statues.
 This is by no means due to a lack of deserving women.

 - Statues are the first step towards true equality and real change.
 By changing the balance of gender in statues and normalizing the success of women in a very public manner, the stigma around the worth and place of a woman in society will begin to disappear.
 This will open up many more opportunities for women in career paths, equal pay, and recognition for their accomplishments.
 It shows that equality is achievable in a very tangible and real way.